Inside the Ivory Tower

-Please contact us to arrange a seminar or launch at your institution.
-We are especially keen to come to Wales, Ireland, Scotland, West Midlands and the north of England and currently scheduling dates from mid March.
-This project was developed as a political and educational mission to empower the contributors by generating voice and visibility for their lived experiences, as well as utilising those experiences to inform policy and practice around race and gender equality.
+Please contact us if you are interested in arranging a seminar or launch at your institution – we can send you an information pack.
+We’re taking a break in July and August and are currently scheduling dates for Sep- Dec 2018.
+Please note that this project was developed as a political mission to empower the contributors by generating voice and visibility for our lived experiences, as well as utilising those experiences to inform policy and practice around race and gender equality.
 Please bear this in mind when contacting us about seminars or events linked to this project.
-Since this book is not an ‘academic’ exercise, we expect invitations to be extended to all of the contributors, not just the editors and for the book to be acknowledged as the collective intellectual capital developed by and through Black Sister Network/Black British Academics.
+We expect invitations to be extended to all of the contributors, not just the editors and for the book to be acknowledged as the collective intellectual capital developed by and through Black Sister Network/Black British Academics.
 It is also useful for us to know how the proposed event will enhance your existing work around race and gender equality – an event by itself cannot effect change.
 Please also be aware that our travel expenses need to be covered and overnight accommodation may also be required!

 DISCOUNTS AND GIVE-AWAYS

 Receive a 20% discount for orders direct through Trentham with discount code IT17

 view the articles on our press page

 ” I would suggest that Inside the Ivory Tower meets all the requirements for the admission of expert evidence before a Tribunal, adjudicating on a case of race and/or gender discrimination, and/or before a body, such as the Law Commission, dedicated to reform of the law.

 What the expertise of the authors would tell such a Tribunal or law reform body is that the legal concept of victimisation is an inadequate tool with which to protect employees who seek to challenge the forms of racial and gender harm prevalent within the contemporary university space.”
 Read the full review by Patricia Tuitt, Legal Academic